Lafolie/FMC/README.md

 |                    Name | Version | Modrinth Page     | GitHub Repository | Client/Server |
 |------------------------:|:-------:|:-----------------:|:-----------------:|:-------------:|
 |                Mod Menu | 7.1.0   | [link][mm_MR]     | [link][mm_GH]     | **Client**    |

+# Add-ons

+This is the core module for Final Minecraft.
+Some optional features (such as HUD overhaul) are planned as self-contained mods for compatibility reasons.

 # For Developers